blualg/m-ovito/doc/manual/reference/pipelines/data_sources/external_file.rst

 A n:1 mapping is useful if the loaded simulation trajectory consists of excessively many snapshots and you want to render a short movie showing the whole trajectory but having fewer frames.

-The option :guilabel:`Extract one static frame` lets you take a single snapshot frame from the imported simulation trajectory and work with it in isolation in OVITO.
+The option :guilabel:`Extract a static frame` lets you take a single snapshot frame from the imported simulation trajectory and work with it in isolation in OVITO.
 This is useful for rendering a camera animation depicting an otherwise static model as shown in :ref:`this tutorial <tutorials.turntable_animation>`.